-Things you must not do Do not:
+Things you must not do

+Do not:

-- Give this medicine to anyone else. - Take this medicine to treat any other condition unless your doctor tells you to. - Stop taking your medicine, or change the dosage, without first checking with your doctor.
+- Give this medicine to anyone else, even if their symptoms seem similar to yours. - Take your medicine to treat any other condition unless your doctor tells you to. - Stop taking your medicine, or change the dosage, without first checking with your doctor.

 You may become pregnant if you are not using any other contraceptive and you stop taking this medicine, or do not take a tablet every day.